Alfred Thomas, 1st Baron Pontypridd: Background and education

 Thomas was born at Llwyn y Grant, Llanedeyrn, in what is now a part of Cardiff, Wales.
 His father was Daniel Thomas, owner of the lime kilns at Llandough and a contractor with offices in Grangetown, Cardiff).

 He was educated at Weston School, near Bath, but he decided not to pursue a university career to join his father's business.
-Early in his business career, Thomas was involved with the construction of the Rhondda Face branch of the Taff Vale Railway.
+Early in his business career, Thomas was involved with the construction of the Rhondda Fach branch of the Taff Vale Railway.
 As a result, he became acquainted with the areas which he later represented in Parliament.

 Thomas had also studied for a short time as a lay student at Regent's Park College under Joseph Angus.
 His father was a prominent Baptist, and Thomas joined the congregation at Tabernacle Church, Cardiff, where he later became a deacon.

 Early political career

 Thomas became member of Cardiff Borough Council for Roath in 1875 and served on the council until 1886, being mayor in 1881–2.
 During the 1880s, Thomas was instrumental in a number of measures to address the inadequate water supply for Cardiff.
 In 1884 a committee under his chairmanship secures the Cardiff Corporation Act which provided for the Taff Fawr reservoir.
-He was also involved with the construction of the Llnanishen reservoir and the later construction of waterworks at Llanishen which Thomas opened on 28 October 1886.
+He was also involved with the construction of the Llanishen reservoir and the later construction of waterworks at Llanishen which Thomas opened on 28 October 1886.

 As mayor he was central to the decision to locate the University College of South Wales and Monmouthshire in Cardiff, rather than Swansea.
 He gave £1,000 towards the building fund and the decision to locate the university at Cardiff was announced before the end of his term as Mayor.
 In later years he was a generous benefactor of the University.
 Another landmark during his mayoral year was the opening of the Cardiff Free Library and Museum.
 Following his election to Parliament, Thomas stood down as a member of the council in 1886, but on 13 August 1888 he was created a Freeman of the borough.